Linear-Quadratic Mean Field Control with Non-Convex Data

 \section{Introduction}

 In this paper, we study a class of linear-quadratic (LQ) mean field control problems with a common noise and their corresponding $N$-particle systems.
-The LQ mean field control problems we considered are given as follows: the dynamics of the particles follows the McKean-Vlasov controlled SDE
+The LQ mean field control problems we considered are given as follows: the dynamics of the particles follows the McKean-Vlasov controlled stochastic differential equation (SDE)

 and the cost functional